bach-sh/bach/README.md

 ### Configure Bach

-There are some environment variables starting with `BACH_` for configuring Bach Festing Framework.
+There are some environment variables starting with `BACH_` for configuring Bach Testing Framework.

 - `BACH_DEBUG`
   The default is `false`. `true` to enable Bach's `@debug` API.